Gumbel-Attention for Multi-modal Machine Translation: Approach

 \subsection{Multi-modal Similarity Loss}

 We propose a loss function to make the text and image expression more similar, which is also a supplement to image denoising:

-where $\operatorname{margin}$ is a hyperparameter that controls the degree of similarity slack\footnote{$\operatorname{margin}$ should be a number from -1 to 1, 0-0.5 is suggested.
-In our experiment, we choose 0.3 as the value of margin.}, and we use cosine similarity to measure the similarity of two vector.
-The loss function of the entire model is as follows:
+where ${m}$ is a hyperparameter that controls the degree of similarity margin\footnote{${m}$ should be a number from -1 to 1, 0-0.5 is suggested.
+In our experiment, we choose 0.3 as the value of margin.}, and we use cosine similarity to measure the similarity of two vectors.
+The loss function of the entire model is as follows: \ where ${\alpha}$ is a hyperparameter that controls the proportion of $\mathcal{L}_{sim}$. $\mathcal{L}_{total}$ is obtained by the weighted sum of the multi-modal similarity loss and the original loss.

-where $x$, $y$ represent source language sentence and target language sentence respectively, $\alpha$ is a trainable parameter to control the proportion of $\operatorname{loss}_{sim}$, and $D$ is the corpus.